dancecoder/fanalyzer/README.md

 Single page WEB-application for insects form analyzing scientific research

-Algorithms which has been implemented here is:
+Algorithms which has been implemented here are:

 * Grayscale filter
 * Gaussian blur filter